 Studies show that many pregnant women experience pregnancy gingivitis.
 Pregnancy gingivitis occurs more frequently during pregnancy because the increased level of hormones exaggerates the way gums react to the irritants in plaque.
 However, it’s still plaque — not hormones — that is the major cause of gingivitis.
 Keeping your teeth clean, especially near the gumline, will help dramatically reduce or even prevent gingivitis during your pregnancy.

 Be sure to let us know if you’re pregnant when you schedule your appointment.
 It’s best to schedule your dental visit during the fourth to sixth month of your pregnancy.
 This is because the first three months of pregnancy are thought to be of greatest importance in your child’s development.
 During the last trimester, stresses associated with dental visits can increase the incidence of prenatal complications.

 Chronic stress can have many significant effects on oral health.
 Emotional stress is believed to be related to the practice of tooth grinding that can lead to damaged teeth, jaw or facial pain, and headaches.
-Stress is also associated with an increased susceptibility to infections, including infections of the gum tissue, known as periodontitis.
+Stress is also associated with increased susceptibility to infections, including infections of the gum tissue, known as periodontitis.
 Aphthous ulcers (canker sores), dry mouth, Lichen planus, burning mouth syndrome, and temporomandibular joint disorders were also identified in a study of oral health conditions that are worsened during times of emotional disturbance.

 There is a theory that infections in the mouth cause chronic inflammation throughout the body that may increase a person’s risk of cancer overall, or at specific sites in the body.
 New research has linked gum disease with a higher risk of cancer, especially cancers of the kidneys, pancreas, and blood.